Vertical Monitor vs Horizontal Monitor: Which One Is Better for You?

 Vertical Monitors: The Very Specific Option

 Vertical monitors are a popular second display option.
 They tend to be used by professionals and gamers doing specific tasks that benefit from a portrait orientation.
 If your work involves coding or editing large documents, a vertical screen offers more text space, allowing you to view more lines of code or content at once and reducing the need for scrolling.
-For web browsing and referencing, a vertical monitor can be easier on the eyes and more natural.
+For web browsing and referencing, a vertical monitor, as known as a sideways monitor, can be easier on the eyes and more natural.
 Instead of scrolling horizontally, you can scroll vertically, mimicking the natural motion of scrolling through a web page or a lengthy document.
+A vertical and horizontal monitor setup creates a versatile workspace, customizing it to suit your specific workflow.

 Vertical monitors are also common for commercial use.
 Advertising screens in shopping malls, transit stations, and other public places are often vertical.
 Their portrait format usually requires less retail surface than a horizontal counterpart, and they are easy to install using self-supporting bases attached to the ground or walls.